FINDING YOUR FLOW TOOLKIT

-The unfortunate souls who believe that self-confidence is a genetic gift has what famed researcher Carol Dweck calls a “fixed mind-set”.
+The unfortunate souls who believe that self-confidence is a genetic gift have what famed researcher Carol Dweck calls a “fixed mindset”.
 These folks believe that they are victims of genetics and biology and they often fail to grow fully from their experiences.
-By contrast individuals with a “growth mind-set” see experiences as an opportunity to learn and improve—with each experience building upon the next.
+By contrast, individuals with a “growth mindset” see experiences as an opportunity to learn and improve—with each experience building upon the next.
 These people are not victims of their past but instead architects of their past, present, and future.

 For this week’s topic, I’m here to say that you can take advantage of all three perspectives (past, present, and future) as you seek to grow your self-confidence and expand your self-image.

 In the"Clarifying Beliefs" Flow Tool, we spoke about how we create our self and world beliefs through laziness, ignorance, or rigorous self-awareness.
 I invited you to challenge disempowering beliefs and identify new empowering beliefs within any and all of your MLAs.
 Your self-confidence and, ultimately, your self-image, is a composite of all of your remembered (past), current experiences (present) or generated (future) experiences within each MLA.
 You are neither completely confident nor completely unconfident in any arena.
 It all depends on the data you have tapped into, generated, and internalized.

 Let’s take a moment and thank Dr. Albert Bandura for his pioneering work in this area known as Self-Efficacy.
 Through more than five decades of research, teaching, and practice (mostly at Stanford University), he has shown that we all have the capacity to grow our self-efficacy and to expand our self-image as a result.